Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-config.md

 ### Gateway services

-The **Gateway Service** configuration page lists all {{site.base_gateway}} services in the runtime group. service entities are abstractions of each of your own upstream services, such as a data transformation microservice, or a billing API.
+The **Gateway Service** configuration page lists all {{site.base_gateway}} services in the runtime group.
+Service entities are abstractions of each of your own upstream services, such as a data transformation microservice, or a billing API.

 Gateway services can be exposed in Service Hub, or managed though Runtime Manager